ACRA/acralyzer/README.md

 Acralyzer is Copyright 2013 Kevin Gaudin (kevin.gaudin@gmail.com) and licensed under the terms of the [GNU General Public License version 3](COPYING).

+Acralyzer is without a maintainer right now.
+If you'd like to be that maintainer, see [#140](https://github.com/ACRA/acralyzer/issues/140).

 Components
 ==========